Chad-Mowbray/certs/README.md

 ##### The Client Authenticates the Certificate
 As we've seen, what the server sends the client isn't just it's own certificate (called a "leaf", because it is at the end of the "branch"), but a <b>chain</b> of certificates.
 The client then checks that the chain leading from the server's leaf certificate all the way up to the Certificate Authority is valid.
 That Certificate Authority's root certificate is stored in your browser and/or operating system.

-It must ensure that the chain matches, the certificates are not expired, and the certificates have not been revoked.
+After your browser recovers from that mixed metaphor, it must ensure that the chain matches, the certificates are not expired, and the certificates have not been revoked.

 It is worth noting here that a valid certificate only establishes the <i>identity</i> of the certificate holder, not moral uprightness.
 It's like checking a salesman's driver's licence.
 At least it's something.